 - A location for computer systems.

-Tier-1 safeguards against human mistake, but not against unexpected failure or outage.
+Tier-1 safeguards against human mistakes, but not against unexpected failure or outages.
 Chillers, pumps, UPS modules, and engine generators are examples of redundant equipment.
 For preventative maintenance and repairs, the plant will have to shut down completely and failing to do so raises the danger of unanticipated interruptions and catastrophic repercussions from system failure.

 Tier-2 structures include redundant services that allow customers for power and cooling, allowing improved maintenance and protection against outages.
 These elements are as follows: